Z Ward Asylum For the Criminally Insane

-In one of Adelaide, South Australia’s sleepiest suburbs rests a menacing building, long abandoned and protected from trespassers by a wall far taller than it first appears.
+In the sleepy suburb of Glenside, Adelaide rests a menacing building, long abandoned and protected from trespassers by a wall far taller than it first appears.
 This building known as Z Ward was for years closed off to the public, which added to its mystery and allure.
 Recently, access to the building was allowed to the general public and long thought suspicions that the building was haunted were confirmed.

 Z Ward was built in 1885 and first opened to patients in 1887 as part of the Glenside Hospital campus.
 The ward was built more like a jail and has maximum security features to ensure those held within would not be able to escape.
 Z Ward’s purpose was to contain the state’s criminally insane, who were too violent, dangerous and mentally unfit for remaining in a normal correctional facility.